The DevOps philosophy according to Padok

 Finally, continuous integration encourages teamwork.
 Often, several Devs work on separate tasks within the same project.
 However, a large team involve a higher risk of introducing errors during integration.
 And in case of a problem, debugging can be very time-consuming.
 By integrating code revisions daily, the risk of error is minimized.
 Conflicts within the team are less frequent and Devs are no longer afraid to "break the code" with each deployment.

 The tools of continuous integration

-Different tools are available to manage continuous integration, here is a non-exhaustive list.
+Different DevOps tools are available to manage continuous integration, here is a non-exhaustive list.

 Jenkins is a free continuous integration software developed in Java.
 It runs in a web container or a stand-alone mode with its embedded web server.
 Being open-source, Jenkins brings together a large community that regularly proposes new service improvements.
 It is quite simple to install and more than 1000 plugins are available, allowing it to be integrated with most development, testing, and deployment tools.

 Travis CI is a paid software for continuous integration, published under MIT license.
 It compiles, tests and deploys the source code of the developed software, in connection with the GitHub source code hosting service.
 It is configured in YAML.
 Travis also runs tests in Docker environments.

 Gitlab CI is to Gitlab what Travis is to Github: an integrated end-to-end tool.
 Trainline testifies to his change from Jenkins to Gitlab CI in this article.